Opened 12 years ago

 compatibility on this, but no more than that.

-comment:10 Changed 12 years ago by lochel
+comment:10 by Lennart Ochel, 12 years ago

 No, the flags were changes to what I wrote in the beginning (3 types).
 But I guess even that was quite homogeneous.
 It should be comprehensible to use different notations for different flag-types.